Before your next eye-popping event, make sure you know the rules.

 "Municipalities … love to hold on to their idiosyncrasies, and, certainly, each jurisdiction will use its own terminology and categories," said Brian Wassom, a practicing attorney who focuses on copyright and trademark law.
 "Understanding the terminology and subtleties of each jurisdiction's ordinances, and how those subtleties can be used to one's advantage, is where good lawyering comes in."

 The unique visual aspects of projection mapping raise hypothetical questions about how your production could have an unintended, negative effect on the public.

 Will making a building appear as if it's crumbling at night, for example, stun nearby passersby to where they become terrified and injure themselves?
 Could automobile drivers or cyclists seeing your event's imagery become distracted and cause an accident?
 Could the lights from the projectors impair the eyesight of those inside or around the building?

 You and the production company need to be aware of any possible copyright issues with a building or public structure that you plan to project your image on.
 Creating a 3D graphic model of the building or physical subject in question without the permission of its owner, or without a license to do so, could be considered infringement.

-When asked about using guerilla tactics to display an ad using projection mapping, Wassom responded, "Risk is inherent in any guerilla marketing campaign; it's all about realistically ascertaining that risk ahead of time so as to accurately judge whether the risk is acceptable," he said.
+When asked about using guerilla tactics to display an ad using projection mapping, Wassom said, "Risk is inherent in any guerilla marketing campaign.
+It's all about realistically ascertaining that risk ahead of time so as to accurately judge whether the risk is acceptable."

 You should work with a production company that has experience executing projection-mapping events and securing the necessary permits and permissions.
-The initial burden may appear to be on the production company, but both sides (you, the advertiser, and the production company, the vendor) can be liable, so it's imperative that both sides understand what is expected of the other party.
+The initial burden may appear to be on the production company, but both parties (you as the advertiser and the production company as the vendor) can be liable, so it's imperative that both sides understand what is expected.